gonzalo-bulnes/burlesque/README.md

 ```

 Pero si usted desea cambiar esto usted puede crear un `YML` y definir sus propias traducciones, ejemplo para traducir al Español, (Recuerde traducir sus modelos en su archivo `YML`):

+But if you want to change this you can create a `YML` and define their own translations, eg to translate into Spanish, (Remember translate their models into your `YML`):

 ```
 es: